devmuppet/PowerShell-Security-App/README.md

 ### Settings ###
 ![Settings GUI](https://github.com/seyo-IV/PowerShell-Security-App/blob/master/images/Settings.PNG)

 This are is reserved for admin only.
 So provide admin credentails on login you can access it.
+Once you set setings the app will close and you have to reopen it.

 For security reasons i decided to hash the settings so noone can just read the ini and change username/password.
 The settings are set all at once but if you leave a textbox blank the old value is taken.
 After setting the settings you need to restart the App.